hove-io/githubflow_release/README.md

 To know all the parameters use the --help option.

-Since for a project some options need to be consistent, you can create a `gitflow_release.yml` in the root directory of your project to give some default values.
+Some projects may need to keep consistency for some options: you can create a `gitflow_release.yml` in the root directory of your project to give some default values.
 The values are overridden if given in the command lines.